Mohamed1419/AT-take-home-test/README.md

 Version Control:
 - Git

-## Planning
+## Planning, How I Would Approach Building the Product
 Since I was given a specific set of instructions and specific deliverables that I needed to meet, along with a general wireframe, I decided that I should start by thinking about which technologies I could employ to deliver an MVP.
-I felt comfortable with React so thats what I proceeded with.
+I felt comfortable with React so that's what I proceeded with.
 I then planned out how I should manage the stages of this project as it was relatively small however given the timeframe, I needed to work with haste.
 Hence the first thing I did was break everything down into smaller chunks.
 - My first thoughts was about how I would structure the app itself.
 Thinking about what components I would need.
 What pages would be appropriate to use here.
+What kind of hooks would I need to utilize.
-- I was then going to focus on successfully fetching from the API and console.log the response.
+- I was then going to focus on successfully fetching from the API and examine the structure of the response as this is very important for this app.
+There are multiple ways someone can approach getting a response from an API, but I was going to use Fetch as I had used this before and was comfortable with it.
+Another example one could think about using to retrieve data from an API is Axios.
-- Once I successfully managed to do this I would think about how I was going to display the data.
+- Once that was done, I thought it would be appropriate to think about how the search functionality would work in this project and how it would work alongside the API.
+After close inspection it seemed more appropriate to continuously call the API for a response rather than calling it one time and then manipulating the data.
+I made use of params, useEffect and Link from the React Router DOM to pass through any search query and take the user to a results page.
+Here, the params were extracted and used to retrieve data from the API that matched the query.
-- Once that was done, I thought it would be appropriate to think about how the search functionality would work in this project and how it would work alongside the fetch.
+- Once I successfully managed to create search bar functionality and study the structure of the data, I would think about how I was going to display the actual data.
+I took direct inspiration from the wireframe provided and used a table.
+One would also need to be familiar with array methods in order to use the API and display the data accordingly.
+Array.map method is quite vital to know here.
+It is also important to know how to utilize the ternary operator for fleshing out the logic for the app.
-- Following that, I then thought about pagination and dealing with the data from the API.
+- Following that, I then thought about pagination and the logic of how it would work.
+After studying the API, I came to know of metadata that was available that I could leverage for this specific task.
+This greatly helped with building the pagination logic.

 Once everything was working then I would focus on styling if there was time.